 Wrongful Termination – Just like discrimination above, wrongful termination will be considered a loss of wages, and therefore will be taxed.

 There are important steps you can take to best protect your personal injury settlement from taxation.
 In a Tampa personal injury case, your attorney might make multiple claims or lawsuits against your defendant(s).
-If so, the attorney should make sure that it is clearly outlined which award is received for each damage. covered in each of the lawsuits.
+If so, the attorney should make sure that it is clearly outlined which award is received for each damage.

 In other words, instead of lumping all damages awarded in one large amount to cover it all, such as personal injury loss, attorney fees, and taxable damages, it should be defined separately from each other.
 This will help prove to the IRS what was taxable and what was not when it comes to preparing your taxes.